top of page

 Today's Musings, History & Folklore

-Meow!
-There are more than 37 species of cats, including the big cats (lion, tiger, leopards, jaguar), the smaller indigenous cats (Canada lynx, ocelot, jaguarundi, Scottish wildcat and many more), and the domesticated cat, not to mention new designer breeds such as Bengals, Savannahs and Toygers!
+Meow and Hiss!
+This progressive round the room jig will have you circling and stalking the namesake lake of in the style of Scottish Wildcat, also known as the "Highland Tiger," Scotland's only indigenous cat!
+This dance contains parallel reels, a "Skye Hold" (an outside hand lead for a couple which goes anticlockwise, followed by a "Wee Corrie" rounded figure to unwind!
 Loch A' Chait (Lake of the Cats), refers to a small upland lake on the edge of the Cairngorms, one of many place names in Scotland named for cats.
-There are three mountains called Beinn a’ Chait, half a dozen crags or hills called Creag a’ Chait, and waterfalls, burns, and other landscapes, all most likely referencing the native Scottish Wildcat, the "Highlands Tiger."
-Its current distribution includes Cairngorms, the Black Isle, Aberdeenshire, Angus Glens and Ardnamurchan. 🐈
+There are three mountains called Beinn a’ Chait, half a dozen crags or hills called Creag a’ Chait, waterfalls, burns, and other landscapes, all most likely referencing the native Scottish Wildcat.
+Its current distribution includes the Cairngorms, the Black Isle, Aberdeenshire, Angus Glens and Ardnamurchan.
+Its endangered status has led to repopulation efforts and a namesake tartan in rich warm colours is available with proceeds directed towards conservation efforts.
+But be careful!
+If you see one, these cats are known historically for their ferocity.
+Just ask Clan Chattan! 😜 🐯 🐯 🐯 🐈 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 Lochan A' Chait